BluestormDNA/Kocoboy/README.md

 This is nowhere a full list of issues just some of them from a high view perspective:
 * iOS lacks sound output (yet)
 * Main loop and audio sync have quite room for improvement.
-* There are little differences on TextAutoSize, shadows and UI in different platforms (Compose Multiplatform 1.8.0-alpha2 issues).

 ## FAQ